Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

-While these limitations could be overcome in the past with a static analysis of the overall vehicular systems and \acp{ecu}, the growing number of features, specially data-intensive features related to (semi) autonomous driving, required an increase in the volume of the overall wiring warness both in terms of number of wires and of complexity (with heavy at least 40-50 kg\footnote{Source: \myurl{https://semiengineering.com/shedding-pounds-in-automotive-electronics/}.}) now commonplace).
+In the past, these limitations could be addressed through static analysis of the overall vehicular systems and \acp{ecu}.
+However, the increasing number of features —particularly data-intensive functionalities related to semi-autonomous driving— has necessitated a significant expansion in the volume and complexity of the wiring harness.
+This increase involves not only a greater number of wires but also added complexity, leading to a substantial weight of at least 40-50 kg\footnote{Source: \myhref{https://semiengineering.com/shedding-pounds-in-automotive-electronics/}{semiengineering.com}.}.

-Current \ac{lin} bus based solutions also limit the overall system and the number of devices.
-The BMW group, for example, is working towards an \ac{soa} to support for example new solutions of in vehicle ambient lighting~\cite{IEEE_SA_d1_03}.
-Other buses, such as \ac{can} can support more LEDs, but Ethernet — in conjunction with \ac{tsn} can better support an accurate \qty{20}{\milli\s} LED update deadline without jitter and necessary synchronizations to support multi LED lighting animations.

-In addition, the \ac{can} — and its variations, such as \ac{lin}\footnote{Lower cost bus with just 2 wires (including ground) at the cost of lower throughput.} — is based on broadcasting messages.
-This contributes towards the biggest flaw of the \ac{can} — its fragility to the injection of counterfeit messages\footnote{Example at \myurl{https://kentindell.github.io/2023/04/03/can-injection/}.}.
-While filtering of messages (at the receiver level) is a possibility, it requires additional implementation on software (increasing the overall development complexity), and does not guarantee the \ac{can} bus capability of handling and delivery other, genuine, messages is not affected~\cite{ASHJAEI2021102137}.

-Ethernet, within the context of vehicular networks, is being more and more considered as the backbone connection between high performance \acp{ecu}, with gateways to legacy buses like \ac{can}.
+While legacy buses like \ac{can} or \ac{lin} can and will continue to be on edge intra vehicular systems, such as smaller more specific \acp{ecu}, sensors and actuators, the long term objective is the edges nodes to be also connected through Ethernet~\cite{IEEE_SA_d1_03}.
+Within the context of vehicular networks, Ethernet is being more and more considered as the backbone connection between high performance \acp{ecu}, with gateways to legacy buses like \ac{can}.
+As depicted in~\cref{fig:background_EthernetDataRate}, there are multiple iterations of Ethernet standards, \ie there's not a single cable and solution for all scenarios.
+Automakers shall take into consideration the characteristics of the cables (such as width, weight or resistance to heat and vibrations)— and not only the theoretical bandwidth — in order to choose the best ones to interconnect vehicular \acp{ecu}.
 Several physical layer specifications can be considered, including IEEE 100BASE-T1, 1000BASE-T1, and 1000BASE-RH~\cite{Amel2014,Nichitelea2019}.
 Possible Ethernet backbone upgrades to ensure future scalability are also being explored, including 10BASE-T1S or multi-Gb links.

-As depicted in~\cref{fig:background_EthernetDataRate}, there are multiple iterations of Ethernet standards, \ie there's not a single cable and solution for all scenarios.
-Automakers shall take into consideration the characteristics of the cables (such as width, weight or resistance to heat and vibrations)— and not only the theoretical bandwidth — in order to choose the best ones to interconnect vehicular \acp{ecu}.